 Embrace it or Delay it: You Can’t Escape it

-So, what are the workplace trends we need to embrace?
+So, what are the five modern workplace trends we need to know about?

 Today’s workforce spans four generations: Baby Boomers, Generation X and Millennials.
 Joining us are some new faces - Generation Z. By 2025, Millennials will be 75% of the global labour market.